-My belief in helping you learn to play and coach tennis is simple: Share candid tennis instruction, training and resources; while working hard and leading by example.
+My belief in helping you learn to play tennis is simple: Share candid tennis instruction, training and resources; while working hard and leading by example.

 I have a post that I deem required for anyone who is serious about improving at tennis.
 It lays out how to bring meaning to your tennis so that you make progress.

 There are 4 main areas in tennis: technique, strategy, training, and psychology.